Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin: Random regular graphs

 \section{Random regular graphs}

-In the main text we showed that a random regular graph, where each node has $k=3$ neighbors, almost always has $S_{\text{total}} = 0$.
-Figure~\ref{suppfig:randomregular} shows the same holds for $k=4$ and $k=5$, further demonstrating that heterogeneity is essential for nonzero total spin.
+In the main text we showed that a random regular graph, where each node has $k=4$ neighbors, almost always has $S_{\text{total}} = 0$ in ground state.
+Figure~\ref{suppfig:randomregular} shows the same holds for $k=3$ and $k=5$, further demonstrating that heterogeneity is essential for nonzero total spin.